davictor24/Hackoka/README.md

 ### How to use
 * Register a USSD channel on Africa's Talking.
 * Connect to the API (api.php).
 * Type the USSD code and send.
-This sends a POST request to the API
+This sends a POST request to the API.
-* Enjoy the service
+* Enjoy the service.